 Using a mandolin to get thin slices of the sweet potatoes makes this recipe a snap.
 If you don’t have one, you can still make these savory sweet potato stacks, just use a sharp knife and try to slice consistent thin slices.
 It will take a bit more time and effort but well worth it!

-While three colors of potatoes are pretty in these savory sweet potato stacks, feel free to substitute all one variety of sweet potato if you prefer… or mix it up with some Yukon gold potatoes.
+In the past I’ve made these stacks with three different colors of sweet potatoes which make a pretty presentation or you could event mix it up with some Yukon gold potatoes.
 Anything goes!
-I tried a sweet version as well which were delicious.
+I tried a sweet version as well which was delicious.
 Just substitute the rosemary with a little brown sugar and cinnamon, perhaps top with a marshmallow at the end of baking if you like.
 YUMMY!Print

 Savory Sweet Potato Stacks